 How to Clean Brass with Vinegar, Salt and Flour

 If you’re looking for an environmentally friendly and budget-friendly way to clean brass, a mixture of vinegar, salt and flour is your best bet.
+Vinegar is also an effective in removing limescale, which is common in brass taps.

 Mix your ingredients until your salt has dissolved and add flour to make a paste, then apply it to your brass.
 Using your cloth, rub gently until stains are removed.
 When finished, rinse away the mixture with warm water and buff dry with a cloth.